 It seems rather shocking and surprising that Australia, for all of its influence on American pop and rock music, has so few acts inducted into the Rock & Roll Hall of Fame .
-While there are several worthy candidates from Australia for this honor, today I would like to look at a band that was considered to be among the best bands of the 1980’s, and one which has remained a vital act despite the death of its lead singer and creative inspiration, Michael Hutchence, shortly before the release of their 1997 album “Elegantly Wasted.”
+While there are several worthy candidates from Australia for this honor, today I would like to look at a band that was considered to be among the best bands of the 1980’s, and one which has remained a vital act despite the death of its lead singer and creative inspiration, Michael Hutchence, shortly after the release of their 1997 album “Elegantly Wasted.”
 They were a band that partied hard and struggled with “the devil inside,” perhaps unsuccessfully, but blending hard rock and surprisingly artistic music gave the band a series of powerful hit singles as well as immensely successful albums in the United States as well as the UK and their native Australia.
 If the Rock & Roll Hall of Fame wants to better honor successful and immensely talented bands from outside the US and UK, INXS is definitely a worthy band for that.

 The Influence Of INXS